VitorTomazzi/Tides-of-War/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-The goal of the project was to practice using Vanilla JS and DOM manipulation to create a role-playing board game.
+The goal of the project was to use Vanilla JS and DOM manipulation to create a role-playing board game.
 Players take turn moving game pieces (soldiers in yellow, warriors in brown) with the goal of capturing all of your opponents pieces.

 ## 🚀 Deployment <a name = "deployment"></a>